XpiritBV/GABC2018_HandsOnLabs/ML/step1.md

 ![azuremlfinalmodel.png](azuremlfinalmodel.png)

-Try to run often and visualize the results by right clicking on the *Evaluate Model* block and selecting *Evaluation results* / *Visualize*.
+Try to run often and visualize the results by right-clicking on the *Evaluate Model* block and selecting *Evaluation results* / *Visualize*.
 ![azuremlvisualizemodel.png](azuremlvisualizemodel.png)

 See if you can hit an accuracy of around 82%